junxit/us-congress-bills-110/metadata.md

 - 2007-07-11 — Introduced in House
 - 2007-07-11 — Referred to the House Committee on the Judiciary.
 - 2007-07-11 — Sponsor introductory remarks on measure.
 (CR H7631-7632)
+- 2007-07-23 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-07-23 — Considered as unfinished business. (consideration: CR H8220-8226, H8253)
+- 2007-07-23 — Considered under suspension of the rules.
+- 2007-07-23 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+535.
+- 2007-07-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-07-23 — Ms. Jackson-Lee moved to suspend the rules and agree to the resolution.
+- 2007-07-23 — ORDER OF PROCEDURE - Mr. Welch asked unanimous consent that the proceedings by which the yeas and nays were ordered on the motion to suspend the rules and agree to H.Res.
+535 be vacated to the end that the Chair put the question de novo.
+Agreed to without objection.
+- 2007-07-23 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text as passed in House: CR H8220-8221)
+- 2007-07-23 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text as passed in House: CR H8220-8221)